fred-mba/alx-low_level_programming/0x09-static_libraries/README.md

 # C - Static libraries

 ### libmy.a
-- This is a static library elisting all object file in the current directory.
+- This static library elists all object files in the working directory.

 ### create_static_lib.sh
-- This is a script that creates a static library called liball.a from all the .c files that are in the current directory.
+- This script creates a static library called liball.a from all the .c files that are in the current directory.
-- The secrete in this file is to write the command to compile all th .c files, then add them in the static library.
+- The trick on this task was writing the command to compile all the .c files, then add them in the static library.